Gap Years: Pros, Cons, & How to Make them Effective

 You might lose momentum

-During your gap year, you might lose the desire or interest to attend college - even when you had planned on attending once your gap year was finished.
+During your gap year, it's possible that you may lose the desire or momentum to attend college altogether.
 When considering taking a gap year, set a timeline and stick to it as much as you can.
 Setting an end date to the year will help you prepare for your next steps, like starting college.

-Quick note: If you are officially deferring admission to a 4-year college, make sure you are keeping in touch with the college’s administration office throughout the year.
-They can keep you updated on what you will need to do in order to start the following year.
+Note: If you do decide to take a gap year, be sure to stay in touch with someone at your college's admissions office throughout the year.
+They can keep you updated on what you will need to do in order to start school when you're ready.

 You will lose the help of a school counselor